KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

-- Categorizing the messages.
-Like: critical, warning and information.
 - Create test result overview (like a statistic).
 - Statistics per module
   - last update date